lycheeverse/lychee/README.md

           URLs to check (supports regex).
 Has preference over all excludes

       --exclude <EXCLUDE>
-          Exclude URLs and mail addresses from checking (supports regex)
+          Exclude URLs and mail addresses from checking.
+The values are treated as regular expressions

       --exclude-file <EXCLUDE_FILE>
           Deprecated; use `--exclude-path` instead

       --exclude-path <EXCLUDE_PATH>
-          Exclude file path from getting checked
+          Exclude paths from getting checked.
+The values are treated as regular expressions

   -E, --exclude-all-private
           Exclude all private IPs from checking.